-In addition to considering whether the purchase of common units is a prohibited transaction, a fiduciary of an employee benefit plan should consider whether the Plan will, by investing in us, be deemed to own an undivided interest in our assets, with the result that our general partner also would be fiduciaries of the Plan and our operations would be subject to the regulatory restrictions of ERISA, including its prohibited transaction rules, as well as the prohibited transaction rules of the Code.
+In addition to considering whether the purchase or holding of our common units is a prohibited transaction, a fiduciary of an ERISA Plan should consider whether the ERISA Plan will, by investing in our common units , be deemed to own an undivided interest in our assets, with the result that our general partner also would be a fiduciary with respect to the ERISA Plan and our operations would be subject to the regulatory restrictions of ERISA, including its prohibited transaction rules, as well as the prohibited transaction rules of the Code.

 The Department of Labor ("DOL") regulations provide guidance with respect to whether the assets of an entity in which ERISA Plans acquire equity interests would be deemed "plan assets" under some circumstances.
-Under these regulations, an entity's assets would not be considered to be "plan assets" if, among other things:
+Under these regulations, an entity's assets would not be considered to be "plan assets" of an investing ERISA Plan if, among other things:

-- the equity interests acquired by ERISA Plans are publicly offered securities (as defined in DOL regulations) i.e., the equity interests are widely held by 100 or more investors independent of the issuer and each other, freely transferable and registered under some provisions of the federal securities laws or sold to the ERISA Plan as part of a public offering under certain conditions; - the entity is an "operating company" (as defined in DOL regulations) i.e., it is primarily engaged in the production or sale of a product or service other than the investment of capital either directly or through a majority owned subsidiary or subsidiaries; or - there is no significant investment by "benefit plan investors," which is defined to mean that less than 25% of the value of each class of equity interest, disregarding some interests held by our general partner, its affiliates, and some other persons, is held by ERISA Plans, IRAs, certain other Plans (but not including governmental plans, foreign plans and certain church plans), and any entity whose underlying assets include plan assets by reason of a Plan's investment in such entity.
+- the equity interests acquired by ERISA Plans are publicly offered securities (as defined in DOL regulations) i.e., the equity interests are widely held by 100 or more investors independent of the issuer and each other, freely transferable and registered under some provisions of the federal securities laws or sold to the ERISA Plan as part of a public offering under certain conditions; - the entity is an "operating company" (as defined in DOL regulations) i.e., it is primarily engaged in the production or sale of a product or service other than the investment of capital either directly or through a majority owned subsidiary or subsidiaries; or - there is no significant investment by "benefit plan investors," which is defined to mean that less than 25% of the value of each class of equity interest, disregarding some interests held by our general partner, its affiliates, and some other persons, is held by ERISA Plans (we note that no monitoring or other measures will be taken with respect to limiting the value of our common units held by ERISA Plan investors to comply with this 25% limit).